sgotzler/praxis-session/hypothesis.md

 Go to [the registration page](https://web.hypothes.is/start/).
 All you'll need to sign up for a *hypothes.is* account is an email address and a username.
 You should receive a confirmation email shortly--check your spam box if not.

-You'll more typically be signing in through the annotation sidebar after activating *hypothes.is* in MARXdown itself.
-Optionally, you can also use *hypothes.is* to annotate any website if you download its Chrome extension.
+You'll more typically be signing in through the annotation sidebar after activating *hypothes.is*.
+Optionally, you can also use *hypothes.is* to annotate any website if you download its [Chrome extension](https://chrome.google.com/webstore/detail/hypothesis-web-pdf-annota/bjfhmglciegochdpefhhlphglcehbmek?hl=en).

 ![hypothes.is2](/assets/img/hypo-image2.png)

 ### 2. "Go Forth and Annotate":

-Navigate to [*MARXdown*](https://MARXdown.github.io) and sign in to your *hypothes.is* account.
+To try it out, navigate to [*MARXdown*](https://MARXdown.github.io) and sign in to your *hypothes.is* account.

 Expand the sidebar to scroll through the existing annotations.